September 15, 2021

 (c) 2005

-I want to tell you about the Stone in my shoe,
+I want to tell you about the stone in my shoe,

-the skipped stone once submerged in the lake bottom
+the skipped stone once submerged

 It accompanies me.
-I have named this stone, Stone.

-This stone was the heaviest of two dropped from a bridge.
+This was the heavier of two stones

-Though both splashed simultaneously the lighter
+Though both splashed at once,

 Stone requires fortitude to hurl away.

 God knows I know it.
-Its gray contains variations

-Stone speckles salt and pepper as my moods.
+it speckles salt and pepper

-I have missed few opportunities to analyze this stone.
+I have missed few chances

 It cannot be ground to dust by will alone.

 Fire will not burn it.
-It resists polish and bears no usefulness

 except to be wedged into my sole.